patching...

 "We get a good turnout each year," Scherer said.
 The penguins will be on display until March 2.

-The Griswold middle and high school students will host an art gallery on March 7 at the library.
+The and students will host an art gallery on March 7 at the library.
 For more information about library programs, visit their website or call 860-258-7621.

 Enjoy reading Patch?
 Show us some love!
 Follow us on Twitter or like us on Facebook.